sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Adler32 checksums
 -----------------

-With webdav it is possible to get the checksum for a file.
-This works both with username/password and proxy authentication, provided you use the correct port (443 or 2880 for username/password, 2882 for proxy authentication).
-This has been tested with the dCache grid storage. dCache uses Adler32 checksums by default.
+This example shows how to get the checksum of a stored file. dCache uses Adler32 checksums by default.

+The returned checksum comes from the dCache database, so it is a very efficient way to check your files. dCache does checksum checks on most operations, so you can safely assume the checksum matches the stored file.

 .. code-block:: console